...

 For accidental damage: Photograph the damage immediately before any repair attempts.
 Contact your insurer before sending the bag for repairs — some policies require prior authorization for repairs that form part of the claim.

 Claims adjusters on luxury personal property claims will verify what you’re claiming against your existing documentation.
-A bag scheduled at $15,000 with a current appraisal, clear photographs, and authentication records on file often settles straightforwardly in many cases.
+A bag scheduled at $15,000 with a current appraisal, clear photographs, and authentication records on file often settles straightforwardly.
 Claims that get complicated are often the ones where documentation was weak, appraisals were outdated, or the coverage limit was set below current market value.

-For consumers who feel a claim was improperly denied or undervalued, consumer.gov provides guidance on escalating insurance disputes through state regulatory channels.
+For consumers who feel a claim was improperly denied or undervalued, consumer.gov provides guidance on escalating insurance disputes through state regulatory channels at consumer.gov.

-Collectors who hold other high-value tangible assets — rare collectibles, vintage items, or decorative art — may also want to explore how fine art insurance for private collections works, since specialty insurers frequently allow bundling multiple luxury asset categories under one personal property umbrella policy.
+Collectors who hold other high-value tangible assets — rare collectibles, sports memorabilia, or fine jewelry — may also want to explore how scheduled coverage for those categories works.
+Our sports memorabilia insurance guide covers how specialty insurers frequently allow bundling multiple luxury asset categories under one personal property umbrella policy.

 Building a Collection That Stays Protected